edgedb/edgedb/docs/guides/migrations/guide.rst

 How rebasing works
 ------------------

-Rebasing the branch in step 4 above happens with a single command — ``edgedb branch rebase main`` — but that one command has quite a bit going on under the hood.
+Rebasing the branch in step 4 above happens with a single command — :gelcmd:`branch rebase main` — but that one command has quite a bit going on under the hood.
 Here's how it works:

 1. The CLI first clones the |main| branch with the data into a ``temp`` branch.